 Ultimately, he says, “My responsibility is to walk through the doors the Lord provides, to be the best individual I can be and be obedient to scripture as I understand it.
 And I think MJTI has given me some really good tools to do that.”

 This post was written by MJTI Content Coordinator Emily Klein.
 For more mazel tovs and good news, read “A Debate on the Meaning of Israel” or our interview with MJTI graduate Rabbi Yahnatan Lasko.
-For articles written by Rabbi Hillel, try his talmudic guide to living in community or his article on finding meaning in purpose.
+For articles written by Rabbi Michael, try his talmudic guide to living in community or his article on finding meaning in purpose.